mlund/faunus/docs/_docs/energy.md

         Na CH:   # overwrite specific atom pairs
         - wca: { mixing: LB }

+    - maxenergy: 100
     - ...
 ~~~

+The keyword `maxenergy` can be used to stop energy evaluation when a large
+energy change (in kT) is observed which will most likely lead to rejection.
+The default value is _infinity_.

 **Note:**
 _Energies_ in MC may contain implicit degrees of freedom, _i.e._ be temperature-dependent,